adv-sw/infinity/README.md

             e.g. C:\Program Files\Infinity\programs\mozilla

 6. Run infinity with webpage content to test <><> infinity mozilla app & any modifications.
+There's a 'test' directory in this repro which can be used as test content.